Academic Catalog

 Credit by Exam - Institutional

 LSSC provides students with the opportunity to exempt specific courses by testing.
 Students who pass the exams will receive credit for the course with a grade of P (Passed).
-Fees for Credit by Exam are $25 per credit hour.
-Students must complete a Request for Credit by Exam form and return it, with payment, to the Learning Center by designated dates each semester.
+Interested students should contact Testing Services for more information.

 Credit by Exams cannot be used to forgive a grade previously earned in a course.
 Students who fail the test will forfeit the exam fee and receive no credit for the course.
 Per the State of Florida's Articulation Coordinating Committee guidelines, students may receive up to a maximum of 45 total credit hours through credit by exam programs.